groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/retrieving-document-information/how-to-determine-file-type.md

 ![](/viewer/net/images/how-to-determine-file-type.png)

-### Determine file-type by media-type
+## Determine file type by media type

-In case you receive a file from the Internet and you have only its media-type use [FromMediaType()](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype/methods/frommediatype) method of [FileType](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype) class.
+If you receive a file via the Internet, you can check its media type header using the [FromMediaType()](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype/methods/frommediatype) method of the [FileType](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype) class.

+The following code snippet shows how to determine a file type using the media header:

 {{< tabs "example2">}}
 {{< tab "C#" >}}